 Some children have a weak immune system.
 This can be from medications or chronic diseases.
-Oftentimes it includes children who:
+Oftentimes a child with a weak immune system:

-- Were born with abnormalities of the immune system
+- Was born with abnormalities of the immune system

-- Have diseases that require the use of certain medications like corticosteroids
+- Has diseases that require the use of certain medications like corticosteroids

 How Long Does It Take To Build A Child’s Immune System?

-Parents can start building children’s immune systems from the moment they are born.
+Parents can start building children’s immune systems from the moment they are born, but how long does it take to build a child’s immune system?
 And they can encourage good habits as the child grows to continue boosting the immune system.
-Here are some steps to consider:
+Here are some steps to consider baby immune system development:

 Breastfeed If Possible

 If you can breastfeed your child, aim for at least six months.
 It can help reduce risk of infections and allergies in babies.

 Follow the pediatrician’s advice about children’s immunization schedule.
 Some children with weakened immune systems may need a more specialized schedule.

 It’s important for growing children to get enough sleep.
 And that requirement will vary as children get older.
 Typically: